Global Literature Reading Group

 Request a book:

-Copies are available at a subsidized price of $5 (prepayment required).
-To secure your copy, please contact Tina Ulrich at 995-1063 or firstname.lastname@example.org.
+Copies are available at a subsidized price of $5 from Tina Ulrich in the library at 995-1063 or firstname.lastname@example.org.

 The purchase of books is subsidized by the Center for Instructional Excellence and the Helen Osterlin Library Endowment.